Parentification

 Introduction

-Instead of remaining primarily a child, they become:
+Instead of simply being children, they gradually become:

 In healthy family systems: